-1. Until the Second World War episodes of immigration were quite small and demographically insignificant.
-Britain is not “a nation of immigrants” like the United States or Australia as some claim and large scale immigration is an entirely new phenomenon.
+1. Until the Second World War episodes of immigration were small and demographically insignificant.
+Britain is not “a nation of immigrants” like the United States or Australia as some claim.
+Large-scale immigration is an entirely new phenomenon.

 3. In 1964 the International Passenger Survey was established and, in 1991, a more sophisticated measurement of immigration called the Long Term International Passenger Migration estimate was put in place.
 These allowed migration to and from the UK to be monitored on an annual basis.

 4. The history of Britain before the Roman invasion is known as pre-history as there are no written records to document it.
-However, we can say with some confidence that the area that is now known as Britain was almost certainly inhabited in a previous period but was rendered uninhabitable during the Ice Age so the longest settled populations arrived after the end of the Ice Age, some 25,000 years ago.
+However, we can say with some confidence that the area that is now known as Britain was almost certainly inhabited in a previous period but was rendered uninhabitable during the Ice Age so the longest settled populations arrived after the Ice Age, some 25,000 years ago

 6. After the end of the Roman Occupation Britain’s population fell markedly, perhaps to as little as 1.25 million.
 In this period, Britain experienced invasions and settlement by Germanic tribes but their size and scale are contested.
 Some historians believe that the number of Anglo Saxons that came to the UK was relatively small, while others argue that there was a large scale migration of Germanic people.
 Most lean more towards the minimalist model.
 Subsequent settlements from Viking invasions may have made up as much as 4%-8% of the total population.
 Some historians argue that the Norman Conquest of 1066 resulted in little migration to Britain, while others believe that Norman settlers eventually made up as much as 5% of the population.